cuba-platform/masquerade/README.md

 ## Creating a test

-Create a new package in the `com.company.demo` and name it `composite`.
+In the `src/test/java` folder create a new package in the `com.company.demo` and name it `composite`.
 Create a new Java class in this package and name it `LoginWindow`.
 This class should be inherited from the `Composite\<T>` where `T` is the name of your class.
 This class will be used as a helper class, usually it declares UI